din/compose/README.md

 }
 ```

-Now whenever the value of one of the `TextField` views are changed, the values will be instantly stored in the state under the `firstName` and `lastName` values respectively.
+Now whenever the value of one of the `TextField` views is changed, the values will be instantly stored in the state under the `firstName` and `lastName` values respectively.

 It's also possible to subscribe to changes to the store via emitters.
 The `willChange` emitter exposed by any `@Store` property wrapper projected value can be observed in a familiar manner: